You’ve probably seen those jaw-dropping rooms where walls, trim, and ceiling all share the same rich color. It looks bold. It looks modern.

 | Makes furniture and decor pop as focal points | Commitment can feel intimidating for beginners |

-The Psychology of Color Drenching
+The Psychology and Impact of Color Drenching

 Color drenching has a greater impact on how we feel in a space than traditional painting does.